sherbondy/convox.github.io/_getting_started/developing-locally.md

 Both `ENTRYPOINT` and `CMD` can be overriden at runtime.
 In fact, everything in the build can be overridden or augmented with information passed to `docker run`.
-In fact, that's the very reason we need something like `docker-compose.yml`!
+That's the very reason we need something like `docker-compose.yml`!

-Every deviation from the vanilla `docker run <image>` invocation has the potential to change behavior (in fact that's often why we do it).
+To be fair, every deviation from the vanilla `docker run <image>` invocation has the potential to change behavior.
 This is why a `Dockerfile` alone is not enough to describe an application.

 For more information on how to write Dockerfiles, see the [Docker user guide][docker-ug] and the [Dockerfile reference][dockerfile-ref].